 Day 1: Essex, CT

 Kick off your road trip to Boston with a drive along the Connecticut coast.
 You can complete this drive in two hours, but if you aren’t in a hurry, take your time with some stops along the way.
 Your destination is the quaint Connecticut town of Essex, in western Connecticut.
 However, you may want to make some stops along the way.
-The upscale waterfront town of Greenwich is a perfect spot for lunch or some upscale shopping, if you haven’t already hit the department stores and boutiques in Manhattan.
+The upscale waterfront town of Greenwich is a perfect spot for lunch or some upscale shopping.

 However, if you have gotten an early start, skip over Greenwich and stop in Norwalk.
 In the summer you can hop on board a harbor cruise or take a boat ride into history and nature with a Sheffield Island lighthouse cruise.
 The SoNo historic district is packed with restaurants that are perfect for lunch.

 Continue along to Essex, where you can make your home base for a couple of nights at the Griswold Inn, the oldest continuously operating inn in America.
 Dining in the historic taproom is a fun experience.
 Alternatively, you could stay in nearby Mystic.

 There is so much to do in this area, especially with kids.
 Take a ride on the Essex Steam Train, enjoy a fall foliage cruise on the Connecticut River, visit the bizarre and historic Gillette Castle, explore local lighthouses on a harbor cruise from New London, and stroll along the Niantic Boardwalk.

 Day 3: Mystic, CT